volkert/mw-collection/README.md

 # Usage

 See `examples/` folder for some code.
+To see examples in action, run `grunt serve` from this repos root and browse to [http://localhost:9010/examples](http://localhost:9010/examples).

 # API